mjrode/laptop/README.md

 rbenv_setup
 ---------------
 Installs a ruby version manager, ruby, and rails.
 Also updates your bash_profile path to add rbenv to your PATH.

 * [rbenv]() simple and powerful ruby version manager (Not compatible with RVM)
-* [ruby]() installs ruby 2.4.3 which is what SAMI is currently on
+* [ruby]() installs ruby 2.4.3 (Unless version file is changed) which is what SAMI is currently on
-* [rails]() installs rails 4.2.10 which is what SAMI is currently on
+* [rails]() installs rails 4.2.10 (Unless version file is changed) which is what SAMI is currently on

 git_config_malauzai
 --------------------